Planning as Inference in Epidemiological Models: Introduction

 \section{Introduction}

-Our goal is to demonstrate how existing planning as inference techniques and automated software tools that implement these techniques can aid policy-makers in assessing policy options and achieving policy goals.
-These software tools can be used to quickly identify the range of values controllable variables should be driven to by law, social pressure, or public messaging so as to limit the spread and impact of an infectious disease such as COVID-19.
+Our goal in this paper is to demonstrate how the \textit{``planning as inference''} methodology and{at the intersection of Bayesian statistics and optimal control} can directly aid policy-makers in assessing policy options and achieving policy goals{, when implemented using epidemiological simulators and suitable automated software tools for probabilistic inference}.
+Such software tools can be used to quickly identify the range of values {towards which} controllable variables should be driven by law{means of policy interventions}, social pressure, or public messaging, so as to limit the spread and impact of an infectious disease such as COVID-19.

-In this work, we review a simple form of planning as inference and show how to use existing software tools to perform the computations necessary to perform this inference task in pre-existing stochastic epidemiological models.
-As but one example, if our policy aim is to produce infectious population totals that remain below some threshold at all times in the future, we can condition on this putative future holding and examine the allowable posterior distribution of controllable behavioural variables at the level of agents or of the aggregate population.
+In this work, we introduce and apply a simple form of planning as inference in epidemiological models to automatically identify policy decisions that achieve a desired, high-level outcome.
+As but one example, if our policy aim is to produce{contain} infectious population totals that remain{} below some threshold at all times in the {foreseeable} future, we can condition on this putative future holding and examine the allowable posterior distribution{values} of controllable behavioural variables at the agent or population level, {which in the framework of planning as inference is formalized in terms of a \textit{posterior distribution}}.
 As we already know, to control the spread of COVID-19 and its impact on society, policies must be enacted that reduce disease transmission probability or lower the frequency and size of social interactions.
 This is because we might like to, for instance, not have the number of infected persons requiring hospitalization exceed the number of available hospital beds.